WPCD-Workflows/documentation/source/old/itm/public/xml/itm_database.rst

 .. _itm_database:

-ITM Database
+EU-IM Database
 ============

-The tools below allow you to directly access the ITM data base without using the Universal Access Layer (UAL).
+The tools below allow you to directly access the EU-IM data base without using the Universal Access Layer (UAL).
 This may prove useful when the UAL is not available.